LM Sugarbush, LLC

 There is NO parking fee or entry fee for the festival

-Food served all day, free tours of our syrup making, demonstrations of Woodland Indian and pioneer syrup making methods, children’s activity building, children’s games, tomahawk throwing, crosscut saw activity, old time merry-go-round, Jacobs' Ladder, straw maze, craft vendors, live music, and Christian worship service on Sunday morning.
+Food served all day, free tours of our syrup making, children’s activity building, children’s games, tomahawk throwing, crosscut saw activity, old time merry-go-round, Jacobs' Ladder, straw maze, craft vendors, live music.

 Allow at least 4 – 6 hours – if you bring your family with children plan to stay all day as there is plenty to keep you busy.